Russell-S-Harper/COMMON/README.md

 In progress:

-* add all the instructions (see `common/common.h` for the list)
+* added all the instructions (see `common/common.h` for the list)

+In progress:

-* a simple unit test suite to ensure each instruction is correct
+* a unit test suite to ensure each instruction is correct
+* a proof-of-concept application

 The meat of the project: